-HMIC HMICFRS Improvement Plan
+HMIC MICFRS Improvement Plan

 Points id Points identified in the report

 Ref No. Point: Lead: Achievements:

-AR1 Staff would benefit from refresher Safeguarding training to increase their confidence.
+Staff would benefit from refresher Safeguarding training to increase their confidence.
 Area Manager Community Risk Vulnerable person module established Safeguarding training is now on Oracle and is on a 2 year rolling programme

 AR2 The Service's procedure on planned levels of fire engines and crewing availability is out of date.
 Area Manager Response Crewing of Fire and Special Appliances updated Operational Degradation procedure reviewed, updated and agreed Guidance for Fire Control Watch Managers implemented AR3 Recruitment, retention and availability of On-Call staff.
-Area Manager Response On-Call improvement project now complete Outcomes of project are being considered AR4 Staff were still quoting the 'London Model' of decision making and should move to the joint decision making model.
+Area Manager Response On-Call improvement project now complete Outcomes of project are being considered Outcomes being delivered and monitored via TMT AR4 Staff were still quoting the 'London Model' of decision making and should move to the joint decision making model.
 Area Manager Community Risk ☐ The Decision Control process embedded in all training, guidance and assessment material AR5 Operational discretion is not recorded.
-Area Manager Community Risk Fire Control have Information Note on the procedure to follow if Ops Discretion is declared Process for when Ops Discretion is used has been tested AR6 The Service should carry out cross border exercises with all of its neighbours Area Manager Response Operational Exercise procedure reviewed and updated Planned exercises feature in District Plans

-AR I he Service should carry out cross border exercises with all of its neighbours Area Manager Response Operational Exercise procedure reviewed and updated Planned exercises feature in District Plans Reporting activity relating to cross border exercises to HMICFRS established AR The Service currently lacks a way to check workforce productivity and could do more to assure itself that its workforce's time is used effectively.
-All Area Managers ☐ Learning Management System - Oracle is now in place AR 8 Actions from the H and S Committee have not been completed.
+Area Manager Community Risk Fire Control have Information Note on the procedure to follow if Ops Discretion is declared Process for when Ops Discretion is used has been tested AR6 The Service should carry out cross border exercises with all of its neighbours Area Manager Response Operational Exercise procedure reviewed and updated Planned exercises feature in District Plans Reporting activity relating to cross border exercises to HMICFRS established AR7 The Service currently lacks a way to check workforce productivity and could do more to assure itself that its workforce's time is used effectively.
+All Area Managers ☐ Learning Management System - Oracle is now in place AR8 Actions from the H and S Committee have not been completed.
 Assistant Chief Fire and Rescue Officer Service Delivery Actions reviewed and prioritised Action plan in place to complete outstanding actions

 AR9 Staff are aware of Service Matters but there is no way of ensuring that they read and take in the information.
 Area Manager Community Risk Monitoring software purchased enabling activity levels to be known Quarterly process in place evaluating use of Service Matters using randomly selected staff Outcomes indicate that 80% are reading Service Matters articles AR10 The use of gender exclusive language.
-All Area Managers Included within the Values and Behaviours work Unconscious bias training included gender exclusive language AR11 The workforce plan lacks detail about how the Service will meet its resourcing needs.
-Area Manager Response Quarterly report showing workforce planning presented to senior managers Report shows details of forecasted staffing levels and how resource needs will be met AR12 Operational staff haven't received training in gathering site specific risk information or health and safety training.
-Area Manager Community Risk Site specific risk training complete H and S training needs analysis complete AR13 The Service doesn't fully understand the skills and capabilities of staff.
-Area Manager People and Organisational Development Learning Management System - Oracle is now in place and used by all staff Quarterly report showing operational skill levels presented to senior managers AR14 There is less evidence of learning and improvement in nonoperational areas.
-Area Manager People and Organisational Development All departments have fed into training analysis Training courses are now on Oracle to benefit all staff AR15 The Representative bodies would like involvement in decisions at an earlier stage.
+All Area Managers Included within the Values and Behaviours work Unconscious bias training included gender exclusive language AR11 Area Manager Response Quarterly report showing workforce planning presented to senior managers Report shows details of forecasted staffing levels and how resource needs will be met AR12 Area Manager Community Risk Site specific risk training complete H and S training needs analysis complete AR13 Area Manager People and Organisational Development Learning Management System - Oracle is now in place and used by all staff Quarterly report showing operational skill levels presented to senior managers AR14 Area Manager People and Organisational Development All departments have fed into training analysis Training courses are now on Oracle to benefit all staff AR15 The Representative bodies would like involvement in decisions at an earlier stage.
 Assistant Chief Fire and Rescue Officer Service Delivery Engagement of Representative Bodies at Staff Consultation Forum Representative Body engagement at strategic Covid 19 meetings Meeting minutes indicate Representative Body's satisfaction level with engagement